 - Operating speed will depend on tractor horsepower, environmental conditions and each particular operation.
 A speed of 8 to 12 MPH.
-(12 to 16 KPH) is suggested to efficiently shatter and spread straw and residue. - Operating height for the harrow will vary with the length of the tines, and the angle that the tines are set at. - The harrow sections can be set in float position, where the section drags the ground under its own weight. - Pressure can be applied using the hydraulics to rotate the beam further back.
+(12 to 16 KPH) is suggested for disc operation and to efficiently shatter/spread straw & residue. - Operating height for the harrow will vary with the length of the tines, and the angle that the tines are set at. - The disc sections can be used with pressure from hydraulics or set in float position, where the discs cut the ground under their own weight. - Tine pressure can be applied using hydraulics to rotate the beam further back.
 The spring bars will deflect to apply pressure to the harrow section and the ground.
-The amount of pressure to apply will depend on the application, and the operator's preference. - Some suggested settings can be found in the "Suggested Tine Angle Settings" section.
-As there are only a few standard guidelines, feel free to experiment with ground clearance, tine angle and section pressure to obtain desired results for each operation.
+The amount of pressure to apply will depend on the application, and the operator's preference. - Some suggested settings can be found in the "Suggested Tine Angle Settings" and "Suggested Disc Angle" sections.
+As there are only a few standard guidelines, feel free to experiment with trailer frame height, tine angle & section pressure to obtain desired results for each operation. - Tight turns are not recommended with the discs engaged.
+If you are not lifting discs on headland turns, skip every 2nd pass.